 If Santa Paws has been early, make sure he doesn’t leave any gifts under the tree before the big day; this risks the presents being clawed or chewed open.
 Wrapping paper and ribbons can be toxic to animals, as well as the potential food inside.
 There are non-toxic gift-wrapping options available which are a much safer option.

-Make a safe place
+Create a safe place for pets

 Although some of our furends may love the extra company and decorations, others could find the festive season stressful.
 If you’re having family and friends over, create a quiet place in the home where your pet can retreat from the noise.
 Make sure to leave a bowl of water, food and a comfortable bed and blanket for warmth.
 Their favourite toy can also provide a welcomed distraction for those feeling lonely or overwhelmed.